EYES™ — Engage Your Eyes for Sea Life

 Workshops

-EYES hosts hands-on educational workshops on wildlife conservation and coastal ecology.
-Participants learn respectful wildlife viewing, hazard recognition, and community-science skills.
+EYES hosts educational workshops on wildlife conservation and coastal ecology.
+Participants learn respectful wildlife viewing, hazard recognition, and community-science practices.
 Contact us to learn more about upcoming workshops.

 Webinars